 '''

+cd build

-cd build ccmake .. make install
+ccmake .. -G Ninja

+ninja install

 '''

 This will show a curses-based interface that lets you set all of the extra options.
 You can also use a cmake-friendly IDE like KDevelop 4 or the cmake-gui program.

 Incompatible libstdc++